 We may update this Privacy Policy from time to time to reflect changes in our practices, technologies, legal requirements, or for other operational or business reasons.
 When we make material changes to this Policy, we will notify you by:

 The updated Policy will take effect from the date it is posted (as indicated by the "Last Updated" date), unless otherwise stated.
+If you do not agree to a material change, you may terminate your use of the Service by providing written notice to us before the updated Policy takes effect.
 Your continued use of the Service after the updated Policy takes effect constitutes your acknowledgement of the updated Policy and your agreement to be bound by its terms.

 If you have any questions, concerns, or complaints about this Privacy Policy or our privacy practices, or if you wish to exercise any of your privacy rights, please contact us: